austinzheng/austinzheng.github.io/_posts/2015-01-02-swift-generics-pt-1.md

 * How do we define constraints on our generic type variables?

 Without constraints, the usefulness of generics is limited.
-The next post will also contain a extended example which will tie together all the concepts we discussed earlier about generics, as well as several smaller examples to try and make explicit the concepts underlying generics.
+The [following post]({% post_url 2015-09-29-swift-generics-pt-2 %}) discusses generics in more detail, including a description of how generic constraints work in Swift.

 If you are still here, thanks for reading!
 Generics are not a trivial topic, especially for those who haven't seen them in other languages before.